-Back then, many decades ago, it was “better than nothing”, and it was pretty simple, just weight over height squared, where weight is in kilograms, and height is in meters2.
+Back then, many decades ago, it was ‘better than nothing’ and it was pretty simple.
+Indeed the sum is weight over height squared, where weight is in kilograms, and height is in meters2.
 That is, the formula for BMI is:-

-The BMI gap, the body mass index difference between men and women.
+The BMI gap: The body mass index difference between men and women.

-Are men heavier than women? ( Normally, Yes ).
+Are men heavier than women?
+Normally, Yes.
 What about their Body Mass Index (BMI)?

-Usually, BMI values of girls are slightly larger than boys (from age 7 to 16).
-As long as men and women are not overweight, BMI values of men are slightly larger than women( after age 18).
+Usually, BMI values of girls are slightly higher than boys (from age 7 to 16).
+As long as men and women are not overweight, BMI values of men are also slightly higher than for women( after age 18).

-"Overweightness" is a different story.
-At around 18 years of age, young men’s and women’s Body Mass Index values become equal at the 85th percentile (overweight threshold) of 25 kg/m2.
+Overweightness is a different story.
+At around 18 years of age, young men and women’s Body Mass Index values become equal at the 85th percentile (overweight threshold) of 25 kg/m2.

-This is confusing, and if you think about it too much, you’ll go crazy because there is no single correct way to answer this question:
+This is confusing, and if you think about it too much, you’ll go crazy because there is no single correct way to answer this question

 Should men and women have different overweight thresholds?

-But there is considerable published scientific evidence suggesting that men and women should have different overweight thresholds.
+However, there is considerable published scientific evidence that suggests men and women should have different overweight thresholds.

 Body Fat percentages

-Why do women have 3 different thresholds ( 30%, 33% or 35%) for body fat?
-It just shows that there is no agreement among scientists, so different scientists choose different percentage numbers.
+The different thresholds show that there is no agreement among scientists, so different scientists choose different percentage numbers.

 In summary, body fat percentage evidence suggests that Men should have a BMI that is approximately 2.3 kg/m2 higher than Women.

 These studies always show that median men have higher BMI values than median women.
-But the "gap" between men and women‘s median BMI changes with age, because fatness generally increases with age, to a greater extent in women than men.
+But the gap between men and women median BMI changes with age.
+This is because fatness generally increases with age, to a greater extent in women than men.

-In America, the NHANES I study4 in 1971-74, and the NHANES III study5 in 1988-94, show that the "gap" between men and women has narrowed from 1.85 to 1.45 kg/m2 recently.
+In America, the NHANES I study4 in 1971-74, and the NHANES III study5 in 1988-94, show that the gap between men and women has narrowed from 1.85 to 1.45 kg/m2 recently.

-A Danish study6 used a purely statistical method to define alternate BMI thresholds for overweightness, with equality between men and women as an important statistical criteria.
+A Danish study6 used a purely statistical method to define alternate BMI thresholds for overweight thresholds with equality between men and women as an important statistical criteria.